Departmental Council of Rhône

-The Departmental Council of Rhône (Conseil départemental du Rhône, Consèly Dèpartamentâla du Rôno) is the deliberative assembly of the French department of Rhône.
+The Departmental Council of Rhône (Conseil départemental du Rhône) is the deliberative assembly of the French department of Rhône.
 Composed of 26 councilors, it is headquartered in Lyon.

 Executive

 President

 On April 2, 2015, the departmental councilor of the canton of Brignais, Christophe Guilloteau, was elected president of the departmental council, winning against Danielle Chuzeville, who chaired the Rhône General Council since January 21, 2013.
 He was re-elected as the president on July 1, 2021.